Want to travel the world, but can’t imagine leaving your best friend behind? You need a pet passport!

 Why Does Your Pet Need a Passport?

 A “pet passport” demonstrates that your pet is healthy and up-to-date on all required vaccinations and treatments.
-Without a passport, your pet won’t be able to travel to your destination country or could be subject to lengthy, lonely quarantines.
+Without a passport, your dog, cat or pet won’t be able to travel to your destination country or could be subject to lengthy, lonely quarantines.

-Or, if you’re famous, you could be forced to film an embarassingly bad public service announcement, as former Hollywood power couple Johnny Depp and Amber Heard found out earlier this year.
+Or, if you’re famous, you could be forced to film an embarrassingly bad public service announcement, as former Hollywood power couple Johnny Depp and Amber Heard found out earlier this year.